 Suzanne Farrell Smith’s debut memoir, The Memory Sessions, which recounts her years-long attempt to excavate lost childhood memory, was published in August 2019.
 Her education book on the teaching of writing, The Writing Shop, was published in March 2019.
 Her work appears in Creative Nonfiction, Brevity, Hippocampus Magazine, and numerous other journals and anthologies; has been listed as Notable in Best American Essays and Special Mention in Pushcart Prize; and won a Pushcart in 2019.
 With an MA from The New School and an MFA from Vermont College of Fine Arts, Suzanne teaches creative nonfiction at Westport Writers’ Workshop.
 She was the creative nonfiction judge for AWP’s 2020 Kurt Brown Prizes; served as a mentor in AWP’s Writer to Writer Program; has been a reader, peer reviewer, and editor for several publications; and is creative advisor to Longridge Review.
 She lives in a creek-cut valley in Connecticut with her husband and three sons.

-Cheryl Wilder is the author of Anything That Happens, a Tom Lombardo Poetry Selection (Press 53, 2021), a poetry collection that examines how to reconcile a past grave mistake and a future that stretches into one long second chance.
+Cheryl Wilder is the author of Anything That Happens, a Tom Lombardo Poetry Selection (Press 53, 2021), a collection that examines how to reconcile a past grave mistake and a future that stretches into one long second chance.
 Her chapbook What Binds Us (Finishing Line Press, 2017), explores the frailty and necessity of human connection.
 Her work appears in Barely South Review, Verse Daily, Cream City Review, and Architects + Artisans, among other publications.
 In 2018, she served as writer-in-residence at SistaWRITE; and in 2019, she was granted residency at Sundress Academy for the Arts.
 She earned her BFA from the University of North Carolina at Wilmington and her MFA from Vermont College of Fine Arts.
 Cheryl lives near the Haw River in North Carolina, where she gives talks and workshops on art and writing, chairs the Burlington Writers Club student writing contest, and owns a small web development company.
 She’s a mother of three boys and the wife of one grateful man.